Rashaqama/Hemi-Miner-Guide/README.md

 Press Ctrl + A, then D.
 📊 Step 8: Verify Miner Status
-To make sure everything is running smoothly, check the miner's status.
+To ensure that everything is running as expected, check the miner's status.

 View miner logs: